 Shipping AI features that don't feel grafted on

 The difference between a useful AI feature and an afterthought comes down to five design decisions.
-Here's how we approach them at Makershot.

 Every week, another product adds an "AI" sticker next to a button.
 Most of them feel bolted-on — a chat sidebar nobody uses, a "summarize" action that returns the same paragraph you can already read.